 R3(config)#router rip R3(config-router)#version 2 R3(config-router)#no auto-summary R3(config-router)#network 192.168.23.0 R3(config-router)#network 22.214.171.124

 Here are the router configurations, nothing special…I only advertised the links to get EIGRP and RIP up and running.

-Here are the routing table of all three routers after configuring RIP and EIGRP.
+Here is the routing table of all three routers after configuring RIP and EIGRP.
 You can see R2 has learned the loopback interfaces of R3 and R1.
 R1 and R3 don’t have anything in their routing table because R2 is not advertising anything.
-As you can see redistribution is not done automatically.
+As you can see, redistribution is not done automatically.